DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 - Casting to a width, e.g. `(12)'(foo)`.
 - Assignment patterns, e.g. `a = '{1, 2, default:3}`.

-In an array assignment pattern, AXA an array literal, the expressions must match element for element and have the correct dimensions.
-These examples show a variety of valid syntax assigning the numbers 1, 2, and 3 to constant arrays.
+These examples show a variety of valid syntax assigning the numbers 1, 2, and 333 to constant arrays.
 ```systemverilog
 localparam bit [3:0][31:0] concatenationA = {32'd1, 32'd2, 32'd333};
 localparam bit [127:0] concatenationB = {32'd1, 32'd2, 32'd333};